JIRA User Module – Conclusion

 Attach Files, Attach Screenshots -> Lets you attach files to an issue.
 The screenshot option will auto capture a screenshot.
-All you need to do is print screen on your machine and you can directly copy it here into JIRA.
+All you need to do is a print screen on your machine and you can directly copy it here into JIRA.

 Create Sub-Task, Convert to Sub-task -> These are the options that help create and work with sub-tasks.
 The details are available in tutorial #3 of the JIRA series.

 Labels -> This concept is similar to the “Labels” that we find on various blog and web pages.
 You can categorize issues based on Version and Component formally, but when in need of something more informal, this option can be used.
-For example, all the issues raised to track peer review comments can be labeled “peer review” to view and track them easily.
+For example, all the issues raised to track peer review comments can be labelled “peer review” to view and track them easily.

 5) Log work: This is a way to track the progress on your issue in terms of time.
-When this option is used, the following dialog opens up.
+When this option is used, the following dialogue opens up.
 As you can see, the detailed information about how much time is spent on an issue, how much is remaining, etc can be logged here.

 (Click on images to enlarge)